 - The value of the liabilities also varies with the discount rate which is in part driven by expected returns of the asset classes in the Fund and by the risk tolerance of the Plan’s governors; and

-- Fixed income instruments, such as long duration bonds and real return bonds, that help to hedge the economic risks, may not be available in the Canadian market in the form and quantities required (although use of derivative instruments such as swaps may be of help) and they do not hedge longevity or salary escalation risks.
+- Fixed income instruments, such as long duration bonds and real return bonds, that help to hedge the economic risks, but not longevity or salary escalation risks, and may not be available in the Canadian market in the form and quantities required (although use of derivative instruments such as swaps may be of help).

 Closer matching of assets to the liabilities may be achievable, but it may cause contribution rates to go above an affordable level.

 Assets in the Fund are divided into three broad categories: interest rate sensitive, inflation sensitive and return enhancing.

 Interest Rate Sensitive and Inflation Sensitive asset classes help to hedge the economic exposures to interest rates and inflation in the Plan’s liabilities.
 Return Enhancing asset classes provide the opportunity for long-term enhanced returns and diversification in managing contribution rate volatility.
 Several asset classes in which the Fund invests have characteristics and risk factors that fit into more than one of these categories.

 Asset Mix / Risk Tolerance

 The level of equity exposure will drive much of the risk level of the Fund assets relative to the liabilities and will vary depending upon the risk tolerance of the Board.

-The risk tolerance of the Board will be influenced by the funded status of the Plan and therefore the return requirement.
+The risk tolerance of the Board will be influenced by the funded status of the Plan, as well as the priorities defined in the Funding Policy.

 Strategies that access different sources of return and / or increase portfolio diversification will be pursued in the expectation of enhanced long-term risk-adjusted returns.
 This includes the diversification of asset classes and risks as well as the diversification of sources of added value or alpha.